 Climb aboard a vintage Dutch cruiser , first developed in Holland in 1927 to a daring new design that allowed the boat to cut through the waves like a bullet.
 Lovingly restored by local boat enthusiast, Jérome, visitors in small groups of up to 6, can enjoy a gentle cruise down the river Marne from the mooring station in Mareuil-sur-Aÿ.
 And what better finishing touch than adding a delicious flute of champagne to sip as you glide along the water.
 Jérome can also organise tastings of local specialities and picnics to complete the experience.

 Marie-Antoinette’s Imperial Bus

-A classic double-decker bus has been converted by local champenoise Marie-Antoinette Denois into an original, mobile champagne tasting venue for either private rental or for semi-private excursions around the vineyards.
+A classic double-decker bus has been converted by local champenoise Marie-Antoinette Denois into an original, mobile champagne tasting venue for either private rental or for semi-private excursions around the vineyards of Champagne .
 Fully equipped with a fridge, ice buckets, audiovisual equipment and comfortable lounge-style seating with part of the bus open top, a variety of champagne experiences are on offer: relaxing with a glass of champagne, sabering the cork out a bottle, a meal on board or an unusual meeting venue.

 Discover more With Epernay tourism